Goromonzi District

-Goromonzi District is a district of Mashonaland East Province, Zimbabwe, in southern Africa.
+Goromonzi District is a district of Mashonaland East Province, Zimbabwe, in Southern Africa.
 It is located in the eastern part of Zimbabwe, and covers an area of approximately 3500 sqmi.
-As of the 2012 census it had a population of 224,987, up from 154,262 in the 2002 census.
+As of the 2022 census, it had a population of 386,203, up from 154,262 in the 2002 census.
 The people who live in the region are principally from the Shona tribe.

 Politics

 Goromonzi lies in Mashonaland East, and is represented in the national Parliament by the single seat of Goromonzi in the Senate and by three seats (Goromonzi North, Goromonzi South, and Goromonzi West) in the House of Assembly.

 Economy

-Until 1999 the economy of the area was flourishing and many of the local residents of Goromonzi were employed, and had jobs on commercial farms that were growing flowers and gourmet vegetables in greenhouses for export to Europe.
+Until 1999, the economy of the area was flourishing and many of the local residents of Goromonzi were employed, and had jobs on commercial farms that were growing flowers and gourmet vegetables in greenhouses for export to Europe.
 These commercial farms are no longer operational due to the Zimbabwean government's land reform programme which evicted and drove white born Zimbabweans out of their homes and off commercial farms.
 Local unemployment is now standing at 80% or more.
-Traditional families now base their livelihoods on subsistence farming methods growing corn, pumpkins and other crops that are dependent on rainfall.
-At the current rate of inflation the cost of fertilizers and seeds are prohibitive for them and there is limited access to market today.
+Traditional families now base their livelihoods on subsistence farming methods, growing corn, pumpkins and other crops that are dependent on rainfall.
+At the current rate of inflation, the cost of fertilizers and seeds are prohibitive for them, and there is limited access to the market today.